Congress to consider new no-fly list for unruly passengers

 “The violent incidents have not stopped,” Cher Taylor, a Frontier Airlines flight attendant who said she witnessed a passenger attack another in 2021 in Miami and walk away before police arrived, said during a news conference outside the Capitol.
 “Strong penalties are needed to curb violent and unacceptable behavior.
 Bad behavior should not fly.”

 Civil libertarians vowed to oppose the measure.
 They say the FBI no-fly list is not transparent and unfairly targets people of color, and the new list would have the same problems.
-They also say that the Federal Aviation is cracking down on bad behavior, and that reports of unruly passengers are declining.
+They also say that the Federal Aviation Administration is cracking down on bad behavior, and that reports of unruly passengers are declining.

 “If Congress wants to further reduce air-rage incidents on aircraft, it should look at forcing the airlines to make flying a less miserable experience,” said Jay Stanley, a spokesman for the American Civil Liberties Union.